Course price:£198 (including VAT)

 Parking:Parking is available at the venue

-Delegates taking the SSSTS Refresher course will have an overview of the learning outcomes listed below.
+Delegates taking the CITB SSSTS: Refresher (SSSTS-R) course will have an overview of the learning outcomes listed below.

 - Health and safety law –